GLIGEN: Open-Set Grounded Text-to-Image Generation: Experiments

 We first evaluate the generation quality and grounding accuracy of our model in a closed-set setting.
 For this, we train and evaluate on the COCO2014~\cite{coco} dataset, which is a standard benchmark used in the text2img literature~\cite{attngan,dfgan,Lafite,DALLE2,Imagen}, and evaluate how the different types of grounding instructions impact our model's performance.

 \paragraph{Grounding instructions.} We use the following grounding instructions to train our model: 1) COCO2014D: Detection Data.
 There are no caption annotations so we use a null caption input~\cite{cfg}.
 Detection annotations are used as noun-entities.
 2) COCO2014CD: Detection + Caption Data.
 Both caption and detection annotations are used.
 Note that the noun entities may not always exist in the caption.
 3) COCO2014G: Grounding Data.
 Given the caption annotations, we use GLIP~\cite{GLIP}, which detects the caption's noun entities in the image, to get pseudo box labels.
+Please refer to supp for more details about these three types of data.

 \paragraph{Baselines.} Baseline models are listed in Table~\ref{table:text2img_baseline}.
 Among them, we also finetune an LDM~\cite{LDM} pretrained on LAION 400M~\cite{LAION-400M} on COCO2014 with its caption annotations, which we denote as LDM*.

-The text2img baselines, as they cannot be conditioned on box inputs, are trained on COCO2014C: Caption Data.
+The text2img baselines, as they cannot be conditioned on box inputs, are evaluated on COCO2014C: Caption Data.

 \paragraph{Evaluation metrics.} We use the captions and/or box annotations from 30K randomly sampled images to generate 30K images for evaluation.
 We use {\it FID}~\cite{fid} to evaluate image quality.
 To evaluate grounding accuracy (\ie correspondence between the input bounding box and generated entity), we use the {\it YOLO score}~\cite{LAMA}.
 Specifically, we use a pretrained YOLO-v4~\cite{yolov4} to detect bounding boxes on the generated images and compare them with the ground truth boxes using average precision (AP).
 Since prior text2img methods do not support taking box annotations as input, it is not fair to compare with them on this metric.
 Thus, we only report numbers for the fine-tuned LDM as a reference.